Dorothy Lamour: Personal life

 In 1957, Lamour and Howard moved to the Baltimore, Maryland, suburb of Sudbrook Park.
 In 1962, the couple and their two sons moved to Hampton, another Baltimore suburb in Dulaney Valley, with their oldest son, John, attending Towson High School.
 She also owned a home in Palm Springs, California.
 Howard died in 1978.

 Lamour was a registered Republican who supported the presidency of Ronald Reagan as well as Reagan's re-election in 1984.

 Death

-Lamour died at her home in North Hollywood on September 22, 1996, at the age of 81.
+Lamour died at her home in North Hollywood on September 22, 1996, from a heart attack, at the age of 81.
 Her funeral was held at St. Charles Catholic Church in North Hollywood, California, where she was a member.
 She was interred in the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.

 For her contribution to the radio and motion picture industry, Lamour has two stars on the Hollywood Walk of Fame.
 Her star for her radio contributions is located at 6240 Hollywood Boulevard, and her star for her motion picture contributions is located at 6332 Hollywood Boulevard.